 One of our favorite restaurants in the Franschhoek Valley is Café BonBon, located on the La Petite Dauphine farm and vineyard.
 La Petite Dauphine is situated on a historical working fruit farm two kilometers from the village of Franschhoek.
 The dramatic Franschhoek Mountains form a perfect backdrop to the café setting.
 The café has been skillfully converted from a 200-year-old wine cellar.
 Nestled under more majestic oak trees, the terrace offers a glimpse into refined country life with ponds, vineyards, and orchards.
 Inside Café BonBon terracotta tiles, earthen walls, and exposed wood rafters create a charming country feel.
 The menu features items such as their much-requested slow-roasted pork belly and delicious freshly-made ravioli.
 Seasonal changes are made to the offerings with ingredients that showcase the abundant regional produce.
 The wine list with local wines and a select few vineyards from further afield has been carefully considered.

-As well, you can discover the Cape Malay Cooking Experience and learn about Cape Town's cultural diversity on this interactive guided walk through the historical heart of the Bo-Kaap with a mini-shopping safari.
+Learn about Cape Town's cultural diversity on this interactive guided walk through the historical heart of the Bo-Kaap with a mini-shopping safari.
 The focus is on the Cape Muslim people's heritage, culture, community, and food.
 The mini-shopping trip stops at a local spice shop and a halaal butcher, offering the opportunity to interact with locals and to discover typical ingredients.
-The shop-keeper himself, when available, or a knowledgeable guide, will take you behind the counter to taste, smell, and touch your way through typical ingredients.
+The shopkeeper himself, when available, or a knowledgeable guide, will take you behind the counter to taste, smell, and touch your way through typical ingredients.
 This is a true sensory delight!
 The highlight is to visit a local family's home and participate in a hands-on, fun-filled cooking session and demonstration before savoring a full traditional lunch!
 You’ll be involved in making your own meal with the assistance and guidance of the local host.
 This is the perfect occasion to gain insight into local culture and hear some real-life stories while having fun.